cfriot/music-to-led/README.md

     is_reverse: false
     is_mirror: false

-    # BPM value that is used in BPM based visualizers
+    # Time interval value that is used in time based visualizers

-    bpm: 120
+    time_interval: 120

     # Shapes
     # Real shape : represents the physical shape of the strip